Development assistance in Bangladesh

-Supporting primary education will assist Bangladesh to address its productivity constraints by improving literacy, numeracy and overall 'trainability' of the future workforce.
-Australia is supporting the Government of Bangladesh's reform drive by actively participating in the policy and management working groups of the Government's primary education program, complemented by our budget support and funding for technical assistance through other development partners.
+Supporting primary education will assist Bangladesh to address its productivity constraints by improving literacy, numeracy and employability of the future workforce.
+Australia is supporting the Government of Bangladesh's reform drive by actively participating in the policy and management working groups of the Government's primary education program, complemented by our budget support and funding for technical assistance.

-Australia is also expanding access to education opportunities for Bangladeshis.
-We are working with BRAC, the largest non-government organisation in Bangladesh, to provide second-chance education.
+Australia is also working with BRAC, the largest non-government organisation in Bangladesh to provide second-chance education.
 This benefits children, predominantly girls from poor families as well as children with a disability, who have dropped out or never enrolled in school.

 Objective 2: Building economic resilience by reducing vulnerability and improving inclusion in the growing economy

 Creating opportunities for the poorest of the population to engage in the economy will help promote resilience and stability.
 Australia is doing this by improving Bangladesh's social protection systems, as well as increasing the productive capacity of the poor, through a range of complementary investments.
 Australia is also assisting extremely poor women to find pathways out of poverty, building on the lessons and successes of our livelihoods investments.
 These programs are providing people with cash transfers, productive assets, training and access to free health services.
-This package of support has been proven to increase income-earning capacity amongst the poor.
+This package of support has been proven to increase income-earning capacity in poor communities.